asbaxter/module1-challenge/README.md

 WHEN I view the structure of the HTML elements
 THEN I find that the elements follow a logical structure independent of styling and positioning
+# code already followed a logical structure, some divs were changed to sections for best practice.

 WHEN I view the image elements